php-fig/fig-standards/proposed/PSR-Cache.md

 The main focus of the Cache\Pool object is to accept a key from the Calling Library and return the associated Cache\Item object.
 The majority of the Pool object's implementation is up to the Implementing Library, including all configuration, initialization and the injection itself into the Calling Library.

-Items can be retrieved from the Cache\Pool either individually or as a group operation, either by using the getCache or getCacheIterator functions.
+Items can be retrieved from the Cache\Pool individually using the getCache function, or in groups by retrieving an Iterator object from the getCacheIterator function.

 ```php
 namespace PSR\Cache;